EdJoPaTo/website-stalker-example/sites/com-apple-iphone.md

 iPhone
 ==========

- Get 3% Daily Cash back with Apple Card.
-And pay for your new iPhone over 24 months, interest‑free when you choose to check out with Apple Card Monthly Installments.
-[Learn more](https://www.apple.com/apple-card/monthly-installments/)
+ Save 5% on iPhone with a new Apple Card through January 31.
+Only at Apple.
+Exclusions and terms apply.
+[Learn more](https://www.apple.com/apple-card/#promotion)

 iPhone 13 Pro
 ----------